Canonical Documentation Style Guide

 gotta | got to |

 All headings and headlines should be sentence case.
-This means that you should only capitalise the first word.
+This means that you should only capitalise the first word unless it falls into one of the categories outlined below:

 - product names